kamalojasv181/Hostility-Detection-in-Hindi-Posts/README.md

 ## Updates to be done
 - [ ] Resolve issues with main_multitask_learning.py
-- [ ] Add seperate code for Multi-Label Generation (same as for other classification methods )
+- [ ] Add seperate code for Multi-Label classification (same as for other classification methods )
 - [ ] Some Minor changes in code and functions
 - [ ] Add Setup Instructions
 - [ ] Add corrected code for csv file generation
 - [ ] Colab Notebook on Usage

 ## Miscellaneous
 <ul>